HarryShomer/Better-Inductive-KGC/install.md

 conda activate std_env
 ```

-## 2. Setup Code and Packages for Rest of Experiments
+## 3. Setup Code and Packages for Rest of Experiments

 ULTRA and Nodepiece require different environments.
-We note that the only difference from the previous section is the python version and the package versions.

-Nodepiece requires python 3.8.19.
+Nodepiece requires python `3.8.19`.
 The full package requirements can be found in `nodepiece_env.yaml`.

-ULTRA requires python 3.9.19.
+ULTRA requires python `3.9.19`.
 The full package requirements can be found in `ultra_env.yaml`.

-These environments can be set up as detailed in the previous section.
+These environments can be set up as shown in the previous section.

+## 4. CUDA (optional)

-We note that the correct CUDA version can be installed multiple ways.
+Lastly, we note that the correct CUDA version can be installed multiple ways.
 For manual installation, please see [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html).
 On a HPCC system, the correct version can be ativated via SLURM.
 Please see [here](https://hpcf.umbc.edu/gpu/how-to-run-on-the-gpus/) for more details.